 The programme as at 4 November 2019 is available to download.

 Please go to the bookings page to see the ticket options and to book your place.

 The cost of the ticket includes the NBN Awards for Wildlife Recording prize-giving ceremony on Wednesday 13 November.

 Displays and demonstrations

 As usual, there will be opportunities for Network participants to showcase their work by having a display stand at the NBN Conference.
 This will need to be manned during registration, tea / coffee breaks and lunchtime on both days and those manning the stand will need to be registered as delegates.
 There is no cost for having a stand if you simply require a table and there’s a nominal cost for poster boards (limited numbers available).
 Space will be allocated on a first come, first served basis.
-Please get in touch if you would like a display.
+All of the display stands have now been taken.

 Sponsorship opportunities are available!
 The NBN Conference Sponsorship 2019 tells you more about getting involved.

-We are very grateful to the following organisation for its generous sponsorship of this year’s NBN Conference:
+We are very grateful to the following organisations for their generous sponsorship of this year’s NBN Conference: